JonasCz/KodiTralierDownloader/README.md

     java -jar KodiTralierDownloader.jar --input-directory "/path/to/top-level-directory/"

  It will (should...) do the rest (That is, download a trailer for each movie in each subdirectory of top-level-directory).
-I'd recommend piping the output to a file so you can check that the correct trailers were downloaded, since the youtube search for "<moviename> <year> trailer" doesn't always actually give a proper (or good) trailer, especially for more obscure movies.
+I'd recommend piping the output to a file so you can check that the correct trailers were downloaded, since the youtube search for "moviename year trailer" doesn't always actually give a proper (or good) trailer, especially for more obscure movies.

  ---